lauramoon/getting-cleaning-data-project/CodeBook.md

 Note that in the submitted dataset, the values in each measurement column are the average of the values for that measurement, subject, and activity.

 ### 1. activity
-The activity the subject was engaged in at the time the raw data was recorded.
+The activity the subject was engaged in at the time the raw data was recorded

 ### 2. subject
-An integer identifying which of thirty test subjects was performing the activity.
+An integer identifying which of thirty test subjects was performing the activity

 ### 3-5. tBodyAccmeanX, tBodyAccmeanY, tBodyAccmeanZ
-The average acceleration of the subject's body in the X, Y, Z directions.
+The average acceleration of the subject's body in the X, Y, Z directions

 ### 6-8. tBodyAccstdX, tBodyAccstdY, tBodyAccstdZ
-The stadard deviation of the acceleration of of the subject's body in the X, Y, and Z direction.
+The stadard deviation of the acceleration of of the subject's body in the X, Y, and Z directions

 ### 9-11. tGravityAccmeanX, tGravityAccmeanY, tGravityAccmeanZ
 The average acceleration due to gravity in the X, Y, and Z directions